-In episode 123 you explained how food is made holy by the word and prayer.
-And as a follow-up question, Pastor John, should we pray before meals?
+In episode 123, you explained how food is made holy by the word and prayer.
+As a follow-up question, Pastor John, should we pray before meals?
 Why or why not?

-That question —should we pray before we eat? — might be coming from two different mind sets.
+That question — Should we pray before we eat? — might be coming from two different mindsets.
 It might come from a convert out of paganism who has never seen anybody in their life pray before they eat.
-And then they see it done the first time at church or visiting a Christian and they wonder, well, what is that.
-And so the question might be perfectly, wonderfully, appropriate, and innocent coming from somebody who wants to bring their life into conformity to a biblical way.
+Then they see it done the first time at church or visiting a Christian and they wonder, well, what is that?
+So the question might be perfectly, wonderfully appropriate and innocent coming from somebody who wants to bring their life into conformity to a biblical way.

-However, I just have the sense that this question might come from a 20-something who might have grown up in a home where every meal time was preceded by prayer and it didn’t feel all that authentic to him and, therefore, he is having a hard time making that part of his life and he wonders whether do we have to do that.
+However, I just have the sense that this question might come from a twenty-something who might have grown up in a home where every mealtime was preceded by prayer, and it didn’t feel all that authentic to him.
+Therefore, he is having a hard time making that part of his life, and he wonders whether we have to do that.

 So let me just say a few things, and whichever of those applies, I have more the second person in mind because I am just suspicious that may be where it is coming from.
 Here is my first observation: the question may reveal an unwholesome view of duty.
 And here is what I mean.

 Edward John Carnell — who wrote the book Christian Commitment, one of my favorite books, which is out of print — in that book writes this: “Suppose a husband asks his wife if he must kiss her goodnight.
 Her answer is, “You must, but not that kind of must.”
 When I read that thirty or forty years ago, I said, “Wow.
 That is so illuminating.”
 Yes, you must kiss me goodnight, but no, no, not that kind of must.